erlage/rad/README.md

 # Rad

-Rad is a frontend framework for Dart.
+Rad is a frontend framework for creating fast and interactive websites using Dart.
 It's inspired from Flutter and shares same programming paradigm.
-In Rad, applications are created using widgets.
-A widget can describe static as well as dynamic part of user interface.
-Widgets can be composed together to build more widgets and complex layouts.
+It has all the best bits of Flutter(StatefulWidgets, Builders) and allows you to use web technologies(HTML and CSS) in your app.

 ## Quick links

 - [Getting started](https://github.com/erlage/rad/blob/main/doc/getting_started.md)
 - [API reference](https://pub.dev/documentation/rad/latest/rad/rad-library.html)

-### Example
+## Example

 Let's take a look at an example written using Rad: